 A Ward 7 Community Enhancement Project

-The Center for Sustainable Development (CSD) of UDC’s College of Agriculture, Urban Sustainability and Environmental Sciences provides relevant and innovative applied research and education to students, District residents, and the world in the areas of sustainable infrastructure, sustainable spaces, urban economics and entrepreneurship, and behavioral and social change.
+The Center for Sustainable Development (CSD) provides relevant and innovative applied research and education to students, District residents, and the world in the areas of sustainable infrastructure, sustainable spaces, urban economics and entrepreneurship, and behavioral and social change.

-Led by Dr. Dwane Jones, under the direction of Dean Sabine O’Hara, the Centers’ latest endeavor looks to aid in the continuous effort to clean the Anacostia River and to offer a clean, stable and nutritious food source to Ward 7 residents.
-For more information about this and the many other projects, events and collaborations that the CSD is involved in, please visit our website at wwww.udc.edu/causes or contact Dr. Dwane Jones, at firstname.lastname@example.org or on 202.274.7182.
+Led by Dr. Dwane Jones, under the direction of Dean Sabine O’Hara, the Centers’ latest endeavor seeks to aid in the continuous effort to clean the Anacostia River and to offer a clean, stable, and nutritious food source to Ward 7 residents.
+For more information about this and the many other projects of CSD, please visit the website at wwww.udc.edu/causes or contact Dr. Dwane Jones, at email@example.com or on 202.274.7182.

 “Dr. Dwane Jones featured in Smithsonian’s Urban Waterways Newsletter – In “How Community Engagement Works as a Critical Component of Urban Sustainability and Design Curriculum,” Dr. Jones offers key principles for integrating community engagement in urban design and the planning of public spaces.
 The upcoming Ward 7 Urban Farm is the case study used to illustrate these principles. (page 9)

 CSD Director Published in National Wetlands Newsletter

 CSD Director Dr. Dwane Jones recently published “Advancing Green Infrastructure in the District: Opportunities to Enhance the Green Economy,” in the January/February edition of the National Wetlands Newsletter: